Michael A. Meyer

 Michael Albert Meyer (born 1937) is a German-born American historian of modern Jewish history.
 He taught for over 50 years at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
 He is currently the Adolph S. Ochs Emeritus Professor of Jewish History at that institution.
-He was one of the founders of the Association for Jewish Studies, and served as its president from 1978–80.
-He also served as International President of the Leo Baeck Institute from 1992–2013.
+He was one of the founders of the Association for Jewish Studies, and served as its president from 1978 to 1980.
+He also served as International President of the Leo Baeck Institute from 1992 to 2013.
 He has published many books and articles, most notably on the history of German Jews, the origins and history of the Reform movement in Judaism, and Jewish people and faith confronting modernity.
 He is a three-time National Jewish Book Award winner.

 Life and education

 Meyer was born in Berlin and lived with his family there until their escape from Nazi Germany in the summer of 1941.

 In Germany, his father was an attorney, who subsequently had his law license revoked by the Nazis and spent time in forced labor before managing to take his family to the United States via Spain.

 Meyer grew up in Los Angeles, California, graduated with highest honors from UCLA and received his PhD in Jewish history from the Hebrew Union College (HUC).
 Upon graduation, in 1964, the then-President of HUC, Nelson Glueck, recruited Meyer to join the faculty.
 Meyer taught there for his entire career, starting in Los Angeles, before moving to the Cincinnati campus in 1967.
 He has also taught repeatedly over the years at HUC's campus in Jerusalem.

 Meyer has also been affiliated with the Hebrew University Institute for Advanced Studies, the University of Pennsylvania, the Be'er Sheva University (now the Ben Gurion University of the Negev), Antioch College and the University of Haifa.

 Meyer's son is United States government official Jonathan Meyer, 6th General Counsel of the United States Department of Homeland Security.